Book of Dimma: History

 A well-known legend relates that Crónán asked a monk named Dimma to copy the book, but that it had to be done in one day.
 Dimma set to work on this impossible task and copied continuously without a break for any meals.
 All the while he worked the sun never set.
 When Dimma finished, he thought that it had only taken him one day, when in reality it had taken forty.
 This miracle was attributed to Crónán.

 Cumdach (book-shrine)

 In the 12th century, the manuscript was encased in a richly worked cumdach or reliquary case, which remains with it at Trinity.
 On one face it has panels of openwork decoration in Viking Ringerike style over the wood case.
-There is a good reproduction of 1908 in the Metropolitan Museum of Art in New York, which is not on display there, but has good illustrations available online, unlike the original piece.
+There is a good reproduction from 1908 in the Metropolitan Museum of Art in New York, which, although not on display there, has good illustrations available online, unlike the original piece.